samlach2222/JavaFFT/README.md

 # FFT-Java
-An Algorythm for Fast Fourrier Transformation in Java language
+An Algorythm for Fast Fourrier Transformation in Java language Project L3 Info